alini159/alini159/README.md

 # Hey 👋

-Ola ! tudo bem com voces ? eu me chamo  **Alini Rodrigues**.
-Sou acadêmica no curso de Sistemas de Informação na UFMS-CPAN, estou em uma aventura divertida com desenvolvimento mobile e ux-designer.
+Hi !
+All right with you ? my name is **Alini Rodrigues**.
+I'm an academic in the Information Systems course at UFMS-CPAN, I'm on a fun adventure with mobile development and ux-designer.

-**⁠🌸 Você não sabia?
-As mulheres têm que ser fortes para sobreviver! 💪**
+**⁠🌸 Didn't you know?
+Women have to be strong to survive!  💪**

- - 💻 Desenvolvedora de software
+ - 💻 software developer

 <div>
   <a href="https://github.com/alini159">